-This SALSA MLPA probemix P140 HBA is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P140 HBA is an in vitro diagnostic (IVD)1

-Although most defects in the alpha-globin gene cluster are copy number changes, about 10% of the defects are due to point mutations in the HBA1
+Copy number variations (CNVs) detected with P140 HBA should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
+Although most defects in the alpha-globin gene cluster are copy number changes, about 15% of the defects are due to point mutations in the HBA1

 Alpha-thalassaemia is the most common inherited haemoglobin disorder in the world.
 It is characterised by a reduced production of the alpha-globin chain, resulting in a decrease in the total amount of haemoglobin.
 In normal adult life, about 97% of the total haemoglobin level comprises haemoglobin A (HbA), which is composed of two alpha- and two beta-globin chains.
 The remaining 3% of adult haemoglobin consists of HbA2